Backstory – Infertility and Conception

 So I duly peed into a jar in the family planning clinic and wandered back into the room.
 “Yup, you’re definitely pregnant!”
 She declared.
 “How can you say it’s definite?”
 I asked her.
 “Oh, these are very accurate, the NHS only uses urine tests, but you’ll get an ultrasound when you’re 12 weeks along.
 When was your last period?”
 I told her 7 months ago and that I had quite a lot of fertility problems and was pretty sure this was a chemical pregnancy, but all she could do was advise me to book a GP appointment as soon as possible.
 Fair enough.

 By this point I’d been messing around so long I was going on holiday in a few days!
 I took the letter from the family planning clinic to the GP and was told a midwife would call me in the next 7-10 days to book an appointment.
 It was a Friday, and I couldn’t even get an emergency GP appointment until Monday but I’d need a referral for an ultrasound or repeat tests over time and I’m thinking this is the most ridiculous thing.
 I’m not pregnant.
 I don’t need this hanging over me for weeks or even months whilst we figure this out.
 I didn’t feel like I could relax and go on holiday with this weird – obviously incorrect! – test hanging over me.
 Plus what if I needed medical treatment?
 I would be hard pressed to find that on a ship in the middle of the ocean.

 Sometimes Private is Worth it

 I start googling and I find a private ultrasound place.
-For £70 I can get a same-day ultrasound at 6pm on a Friday night – that’s crazy, but exactly what I need.
+For £70 I can get a same-day ultrasound at 6pm on a Friday night – that’s crazy, but exactly what I needed.
 If there’s nothing in there, then I’m not pregnant.
 I was so sure this was a chemical pregnancy that I went without my husband – he was at work until 6pm and it didn’t seem like he’d need to leave early for nothing.
 I was so nervous, I drank litre after litre of water and kept needing to get up to pee.
 The receptionist kept reminding me I needed a full bladder but they were running late, my anxiety had ramped up and I thought I was going to wet myself, so I was going back and forth from the waiting room to the bathroom, chugging water and trying not to throw up or have a panic attack.
 I bet she thought I was a lunatic.
 By the time they called me in I was a mess.